 Scarlett

-Despite Scarlett's origin as a surname, it wasn't completely new when Gone with the Wind was published.
-According to Elea on British Baby Names, Scarlet(t) entered sparing use as a unisex name in the seventeenth century.
-It only became completely feminine when Margaret Mitchell's novel came out.
-Scarlett debuted in American naming data in 1937, the year after the publication of Gone with the Wind.
+Scarlett's usage shifted from masculine-skewing unisex to completely feminine when Margaret Mitchell's novel came out.
+It debuted in American naming data the next year in 1937.
 Three years later, after the movie adaptation starring Vivien Leigh as Scarlett O'Hara premiered, Scarlett entered the top 1000.
 It only ranked for four years, though.

-Since scarlet was historically a symbolic color for sin, as in Nathaniel Hawthorne's The Scarlet Letter, 1940s parents weren't fully ready for the name.
+Since scarlet was historically a symbolic color for sin, as in Nathaniel Hawthorne's The Scarlet Letter, mid-century parents weren't fully ready for the name.
 Pop culture didn't affect names as much back then as it does today, either.

 Twenty-eight years later, Scarlett returned to the top 1000 to stay.
 The year before its resurgence, Alexandra Ripley wrote Scarlett, a sequel to Gone with the Wind.
 Because Scarlett never left the top 1000 again, it was clear parents were finally ready to keep using the dangerous name.
 Yet, Scarlett still clung to the fringes of the charts.

-The dawn of the twenty-first century marked a significant change for Scarlett.
-Scarlett Johansson had a breakout year in 2003, when she starred in the famous films Lost in Translation and Girl with a Pearl Earring.
+The dawn of the twenty-first century marked a significant change for Scarlett; Scarlett Johansson had a breakout year in 2003, when she starred in the famous films Lost in Translation and Girl with a Pearl Earring.
 The next year, Scarlett, which was already rising elsewhere in the English-speaking world, entered the Australian and British top 100.
-Scarlett subsequently began its quick rise in the United States.
-By the time it entered the top 100 in 2011, Scarlett was officially popular throughout the English-speaking world.
-From 2016 through 2018, Scarlett was a top 20 hit.
-Even today, it remains inside the top 25.

-Scarlett still has some issues regardless of its success, though.
+Scarlett still has some issues regardless of its success.
 First, because it rose so dramatically in use, Scarlett feels slightly trendy.
 In addition, it is not quite clear whether Scarlett counts as traditional or contemporary.
 Those who consider a traditional name to have been in use for at least a century might call it a trendy surname.
 However, traditionalists who appreciate any name that reminds them of the past would accept Scarlett, even if it wasn't O'Hara's first name.

 SPELLINGS: